URBAN LAND REVITALIZATION

 Playgrounds for Useful Knowledge, conceived by Cohabitation Strategies (CohStra), curated by Lucia Sanroman, and managed by Philadelphia Mural Arts’ Restored Spaces Initiative, was a temporary installation on a vacant lot in South Philly which served as a platform to share collective and individual knowledge.

 LandHealth Institute was invited to collaborate with Restored Spaces and CohStra to re-envision and reuse litter and debris on the lot as cultural artifacts, design features, and educational tools around which LHI developed and executed a series of community workshops.

 This suburban school has taken great initiative to implement a variety of sustainable elements on its campus to enrich student's appreciation and knowledge of their environment.
-Student gardens watered by rain barrels, gathering spaces made from reused materials, stormwater management features, and rich nature trails dot the property, but without a plan for helping teachers to bring their students outside and incorporate these features into the curriculum, these elements are rarely used.
-LandHealth Institute provides master plan services for the school to unify its piecemeal elements into a more meaningful educational experience, as well as strategies to help teachers incorporate elements from the rich natural landscape into their curricula.
+Student gardens watered by rain barrels, gathering spaces made from reused materials, stormwater management features, and rich nature trails dot the property.
+LandHealth devised a master plan to help teachers to bring their students outside and incorporate these features into the curriculum, thereby unifying elements from the rich natural landscape into a more meaningful educational experience.

 Armonk, New York

 LOUIS CALDER CENTER - FORDHAM UNIVERSITY

 Twenty five miles north of Fordham University's main campus lies the Louis Calder Center: a 115-acre field station used by graduate students of the University conducting biological and ecological research.
 The Center lacks community awareness, as well as the diverse habitats necessary for ecological research.
 LandHealth Institute provides master planning services to increase the Center's visibility in the community through events and landscaping.
 LandHealth is also strategizing methods to increase habitat value and diversity in the area.